teddit-net/teddit/README.md

 ```
 ## To run:
 npm install pm2 -g
-pm2 start app.js
+pm2 start app.js --name teddit

 ## To run on startup:
 pm2 startup
-pm2 save
+pm2 save ## if using systemd, see below.

+## To restart or stop
+pm2 restart teddit
+pm2 stop teddit
 ```

-See also the [pm2 instructions for running a project on startup](https://pm2.keymetrics.io/docs/usage/startup/), and in particular the section on waiting for your machine to connect to its network.
+See also the [pm2 instructions for running a project on startup](https://pm2.keymetrics.io/docs/usage/startup/).
+In particular, if using systemd, see the section on how to modify the systemd init file so that it runs after your system connects to the network.